Time

 Introduction

-You've tried flushing, you've tried draining, and you've tried plunging.
-Before you give up and call your plumber, there's still one method for unclogging a toilet you should try.
-It's easy to learn (if a little gross) and requires just one special tool: the drain snake.
+You've tried flushing, you've tried draining, and of course you've tried plunging the toilet.
+Before you give up on a clog and call your plumber, there's still one method for unclogging a toilet to try: snake it.
+It is easy to learn (albeit a bit gross) and requires only one special tool: the drain snake (also known as a closet auger or snake).

 Tools Required